 What I was most curious about is if what happens if you cancel the plan.
-According the College Illinois website, here are your options:
+According to the College Illinois website, here are your options:

 If you cancel the plan within the first three years of the contract, you will receive a refund equal to the amount of payments made, less applicable fees.
-After three years, you will receive a refund equal to payments made, less any benefits or other refunds paid plus two percent interest compounded annually.
+After three years, you will receive a refund equal to payments made, less any benefits or other refunds paid, plus two percent interest compounded annually.
 Cancellation fees will apply.
 All refunds are issued to the contract purchaser.

 Like any other investment plan, the prepaid tuition plan takes careful planning to make sure it’s right for you.

 One of the biggest misconceptions of the 529 plan is that you have to use the one that your state offers.
 This is farthest from the truth.
-As a resident of Illinois, you have the choice of using any state's plan that you want.
-For example, I am currently using the State of Virginia's plan.
-Why you ask?
-I felt that Virginia's Plans have investment options that are better suited to achieve my goals.
-One caveat: By choosing an out of state plan, you will sacrifice the state tax benefit you would receive otherwise.
+As a resident of Illinois, you have the choice of using any state’s plan that you want.
+For example, I am currently using the State of Virginia’s plan.
+Why, you ask?
+I felt that Virginia’s Plans have investment options that are better suited to achieve my goals.
+One caveat: By choosing an out-of-state plan, you will sacrifice the state tax benefit you would receive otherwise.

 To further diversify, I am considering adding the Bright Direction program to my portfolio.
-We are planning on having more kids, so in the long run this could make sense.
+We are planning on having more kids, so in the long run, this could make sense.

 Investment Products: Not FDIC Insured.
 No Bank Guarantee.
 May Lose Value.